huntdatacenter/docs/docs/coordination/prices/examples.md

 **We know, the complexity of flexible cloud prices is demanding.
 Bare with us, because the flexibility opens opportunities.**

-We have made a few examples below to guide you on a direction, although do not hesitate to [contact us](/contact) for assistance in your price estimations.
+Below are a few examples to guide you on a pricing direction.
+Head over to our [pricing calculator](/prices/calculator) to estimate the cost for your specific scientific environment, and to not hesitate to [contact us](/contact) for assistance in your estimations.

 [[toc]]

-All prices in the examples are listed as VAT exclusive NOK from the [price list](/prices/pricelist/).
-The prices are for guidance only and may contain errors and outdated information.
+For the record, all prices in the examples are listed as VAT exclusive NOK from the [price list](/prices/pricelist/).
+The prices are provided for guidance and may contain both errors and outdated information.

 ## Individual labs